What is a Roth Conversion?

-Why can’t I apply the suggested Roth Conversions to my plan?
+Can I apply the suggested Roth Conversions to my plan?

-So, overall the Explorer is a great place for insights.
+We don’t currently support a “click and apply” method for the Roth Conversion Explorer Overall the Explorer is a great place for insights.
 From there you can consider performing conversions on a year by year basis as your plan dynamics change and you choose to pay taxes ahead of time.